From Afar, I Thought It Was a Field of Flowers. It Was Actually a Field of Plastic Bags.

 “Wow,” one of my colleagues said.
-“Looks like we have some educating to do with the population on how to recycle.”
+“Looks like we have some educating to do with the population on recycling.”

 Fatimzarah, our Arabic teacher and a Moroccan National, smiled patiently.
 “Actually, Moroccans are not wasteful on the whole.
 We use everything.
-The problem is, trash and recycle pick-up isn’t prioritized in the smaller villages.
+The problem is trash and recycling pick-up isn’t prioritized in the smaller villages.
 You can’t recycle if there’s nowhere to put it, and nowhere for it to go.”

 What Is Environmental Justice and What Does It Have To Do With Women’s Health?